wppconnect-team/wppconnect-server/README.md

     onRevokedMessage: true,
     // send all events of labels for webook and socket
     onLabelUpdated: true,
   },
+  websocket: {
+    // Just leave one active, here or on webhook.autoDownload
+    autoDownload: false,
+    // Just leave one active, here or on webhook.uploadS3, to avoid duplication in S3
+    uploadS3: false,
+  },
   // send data to chatwoot
   chatwoot: {